dado3212/romcom-bingo/README.md

 5. Visual cleanup so it looks professional.
 6. Allow you to insert your own tags.
 7. Saving of the movie name/naming bingos?
+9. Fun animations when you get bingo?
+11. More visually interesting selection scribbling.
+15. Bind the click events to touchstart to remove selection lag on iOS.
+17. Right padding and center bingo board.
+18. Tag selection overlap?

+**Unimportant**
 8. Different grid sizes?
-9. Fun animations when you get bingo?
 10. ...with a counter of how many times you won?
-11. More visually interesting selection scribbling.
 12. See previous bingos/save your status (see who won?)
 13. Admin screen for deleting/adding new default tags/default tag status?
 14. Delete bingos?
-15. Bind the click events to touchstart to remove selection lag on iOS.
-16. Fix bug where selecting, changing colors, and then tapping again applies it twice (just use child count instead of the tag).
-17. Right padding and center bingo board.
-18. Tag selection overlap?

 ## Setup